BhavyaKohli/MoNuSAC-Instance-Segmentation/README.md

 This repository contains my code for using the Mask R-CNN model [(Waleed Abdulla et al.)](https://github.com/matterport/Mask_RCNN) for performing cell nuclei instance segmentation and classification.)

 The model trained for 15 epochs performs reasonably well on lymphocyte, epithelial and neutrophils but has trouble detecting/recognizing macrophages.

+An interesting discovery - during dataset handling, I found that slide masks of shape HxWxN (N number of cells) could be saved in kBs using the `feather` library where it used hunreds of MBs using npy or any other format.